Nesorhinus: Discovery

-Nesorhinus philippinensis was first described by Gustav Heinrich Ralph von Koenigswald in 1956 as Rhinoceros philippinensis based on fossil teeth that were excavated in Cagayan province of Luzon island the Philippines in 1936.
+Nesorhinus philippinensis was first described by Gustav Heinrich Ralph von Koenigswald in 1956 as Rhinoceros philippinensis based on fossil teeth that were excavated in Cagayan province of Luzon island in the Philippines in 1936.
 These bones were lost and he did not provide for a holotype.
 A fossilized jaw of N. philippinensis was unearthed by Mr. de Asis on May 13, 1965 in the Fort Bonifacio area.
 The specimen was unearthed from an ash deposit produced by the volcano called the Guadalupe Formation.
 The specimen had a length of 12.07 cm, width of 6.87 cm, and a thickness of 9.47 cm.
 It has a weight of 800 g.

-A 75-percent complete fossil of the N. philippinensis was unearthed in Rizal, Kalinga along with 57 stone tools in 2014.
+A 75% complete fossil of the N. philippinensis was unearthed in Rizal, Kalinga along with 57 stone tools in 2014.
 A 2018 study placed the date of the rhino fossil at around 709,000 years old (dating to the early Middle Pleistocene) after the rhino's tooth enamel was subjected to electron spin resonance dating.
-The authors of the study found butchery marks on the bones of the ribs, metacarpals and both humeri suggesting that the rhino had been butchered by early humans or hominins.
+The authors of the study found butchery marks on the bones of the ribs, metacarpals, and both humeri, suggesting that the rhino had been butchered by early humans or hominins.
 While no bones from any hominin were reported from the site, over 50 stone tools found in context with the rhinoceros provided direct evidence for human activities at the site.
 It was declared the type species of the new genus Nesorhinus in 2021.